Mark Young speaks to Red Dwarf actor and car enthusiast Robert Llewellyn about his involvement in the CABLED electric vehicle demonstrator programme.

 CABLED (Coventry and Birmingham Low Emission Demonstrators) involves a collaboration between car manufacturers, councils, electricity companies and universities to research the logistics and infrastructure of operating electric cars in the UK on a mass basis.
 It is funded by the Technology Strategy Board.

-TM had the pleasure of speaking to Robert inside an i MiEV at Sustainability Live.
+TM had the pleasure of speaking to Robert inside an i MiEV the Sustainability Live.

 For those that just can’t get on board with the size of the i MiEV, never fear – there are five electric Land Rovers being trialled within CABLED as well.
 However, Robert suggests there should be a debate within society as to whether anyone needs to drive a car that weighs three tonnes anyway.